-- Leased vs. Owned Land - A school/district must own the land on which a project submitted to the Public Schools category is sited.
-Projects developed on land leased by a school/district are not permitted for submission to this category, unless a public school is sited on the same parcel of leased land. - Date of Land Ownership - o A school district must own the land on which the prospective project is sited at the time of application to the Program.
-Schools/districts are not permitted to enter into agreements that would be contingent on receiving a REC Contract from the Program in order to qualify for this Program category. - o A school district must continue to own the land the project is sited on for the entire lifetime of the REC Contract (20 years).
+- Leased vs. Owned Land - A school/district must own the land on which a project submitted to the Public Schools category is sited-, which may include district-owned land, 104.
+Projects developed on land leased by a school/district are not permitted for submission to this category, unless a public school is sited on the same parcel of leased land. - Date of Land Ownership - A school district must own the land on which the prospective project is sited at the time of application to the Program.
+Schools/districts are not permitted to enter into agreements that would be contingent on receiving a REC Contract from the Program in order to qualify for this Program category. - A school district must continue to own the land the project is sited on for the entire lifetime of the REC Contract (20 years).